 The need to protect your children with online safety is an unfortunate element of today’s digital age that has been unprecedented in previous generations.

-83 per cent of teenagers in Australia go online three or more times a day1 and younger children may be accessing the internet for educational tools and research.
+83 per cent of teenagers in Australia go online three or more times a day, and younger children may be accessing the internet for educational tools and research.
 The internet has become an essential part of our world, and staying off it altogether isn’t always a practical solution.
+The Queensland government recommends:

 Working with your kids to teach them online-safety strategies – and enforcing those strategies – is the best way to protect your kids from risks in the online environment.